ADMISSIONS

 HOW TO APPLY

 To apply for a place, please go to www.hertfordshire.gov.uk/admissions.
-The closing date is the 15th January 2023
+You will be able to apply when admissions are open.

 OVER SUBSCRIPTION

-If there is over subscription in any category, the Governing Board will determine the allocation of places in that category by geographical proximity using a straight line measurement to the school.
+If there is over subscription in any category, the Governing Board will determine the allocation of places in that category by geographical proximity using a straight line measurement from the child’s home address to the school.
 A ‘straight line’ distance measurement is used in all home-to-school distance measurements for community and voluntary controlled schools in Hertfordshire.
 Distances are measured using a computerised mapping system to two decimal places.
 The measurement is taken from the Address Base Premium address point of your child/children’s house to the address point of the school.
 Address Base Premium data is a nationally recognised method of identifying the location of schools and individual residences.
+Where two addresses measure the same distance from the school and a further tie-break is needed, the Governing Board will arrange an independently-supervised, random draw in order to allocate the place.

 ADMISSIONS FILES